HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Conclusions and Discussions

 \section{Conclusions and Discussions}

-We propose \holodeck 2.0, a vision-language-guided system, equipped with 3D asset generation models, that can generate and edit diverse, customizable, and stylistically varied 3D worlds.
-We validate the effectiveness of \holodeck 2.0 through human evaluations and CLIP-based scoring.
+We propose \holodeck 2.0, a unified vision-language-guided framework that achieves high-fidelity, stylistically consistent, and editable 3D world generation.
+We validate the effectiveness of \holodeck 2.0 through human and model evaluations.
 We also show its potential in game modeling.
-In future work, we intend to improve \holodeck 2.0's capacity for generating more complex and finely detailed 3D worlds, thereby facilitating the direct creation of large-scale game environments.
+In future work, we intend to improve \holodeck 2.0's capacity for generating more complex and finely detailed 3D worlds, facilitating the creation of large-scale game environments.
+Additionally, we aim to integrate it with world models, enabling agents to navigate and interact with the generated environments.